-The tasks that are crucial or essential to the job in question should be identified first.
-Then, the occupational environment that matches the job in question can be determined.
-This process should be documented carefully to justify the appropriateness of the test administered in the employee selection process.

-The following are examples that indicate the relationship between job tasks and the abilities measured by the C.S.A.:
+The tasks that are crucial or essential to the job in question should first be identified.
+Then, the abilities underlying each task can be determined.
+This process should reveal the traits that are relevant to the job in question and should be carefully documented to justify the appropriateness of the W.S.A. in the employee selection process.
+The following are examples of job abilities similar to those measured by the W.S.A.